Nickel–zinc battery: History

 The battery was later developed by the Irish chemist Dr. James J. Drumm (1897–1974), and installed in four two-car Drumm railcar sets between 1932 and 1949 for use on the Dublin–Bray railway line.
 Although successful, they were withdrawn when the batteries wore out.
-Early nickel–zinc batteries provided only a small number of discharge/recharge cycles.
+Early nickel–zinc batteries provided only a small number of discharge–recharge cycles.
 In the 1960s nickel–zinc batteries were investigated as an alternative to silver–zinc batteries for military applications, and in the 1970s were again of interest for electric vehicles.
 Evercel Inc. developed and patented several improvements in nickel–zinc batteries, but withdrew from that area in 2004.

 Applications

-Nickel–zinc batteries have a charge/discharge curve similar to 1.2 V NiCd or NiMH cells, but with a higher 1.6 V nominal voltage.
+Nickel–zinc batteries have a charge–discharge curve similar to 1.2 V NiCd or NiMH cells, but with a higher 1.6 V nominal voltage.

-Nickel–zinc batteries perform well in high-drain applications, and may have the potential to replace lead–acid batteries because of their higher energy-to-mass ratio and higher power-to-mass ratio — as little as 25% of the mass for the same power.
-NiZn are cheaper than nickel-cadmium batteries, and are expected to be priced somewhere between NiCd and lead–acid types.
-NiZn may be used as a substitute for nickel–cadmium.
+Nickel–zinc batteries perform well in high-drain applications, and may have the potential to replace lead–acid batteries because of their higher energy-to-mass ratio and higher power-to-mass ratio – as little as 25% of the mass for the same power.
+Nickel–zinc batteries are less expensive than nickel–cadmium batteries and are expected to be priced somewhere between nickel–cadmium and lead–acid types.
+Nickel–zinc may be used as a substitute for nickel–cadmium.
 The European Parliament has supported bans on cadmium-based batteries; nickel–zinc is a good alternative for power tools and other applications.
-A disadvantage is increased self-discharge rate after about 30-50 cycles, so that batteries do not hold their charge as long as when new.
-Where this is not a problem NiZn is a good battery choice for applications requiring high-power and high-voltage.
+A disadvantage is increased self-discharge rate after about 30–50 cycles, so that batteries do not hold their charge as long as when new.
+Where this is not a problem nickel–zinc is a good choice for applications requiring high power and high voltage.

 Battery life

-Compared with cadmium hydroxide, the tendency of the soluble zinc hydroxide ion (zincate) to dissolve into solution and not fully migrate back to the cathode during recharging has, in the past, presented challenges for the commercial viability of the NiZn battery.
+Compared with cadmium hydroxide, the tendency of the soluble zinc hydroxide ion (zincate) to dissolve into solution and not fully migrate back to the cathode during recharging has, in the past, presented challenges for the commercial viability of the nickel–zinc battery.
 Another common issue with zinc rechargeable batteries is electrode shape change and dendrites (or "whiskers"), which may reduce the cell discharging performance or, eventually, short out the cell, resulting in a low cycle life.

 Recent advances have enabled this problem to be greatly reduced.
 These advances include improvements in electrode separator materials, inclusion of zinc material stabilizers, and electrolyte improvements (e.g. by using phosphates).
 PowerGenix has developed 1.6 V batteries with claimed battery cycle life comparable to NiCd batteries.

 Battery cycle life is most commonly specified at a discharge depth of 80 percent of rated capacity and assuming a one-hour discharge current rate.
 As the discharge current or the depth of discharge is reduced, the number of charge-discharge cycles for a battery increases.
-When comparing NiZn to other battery technologies, cycle life comparisons may vary depending on the discharge rate and depth of discharge used.
+When comparing Ni–Zn to other battery technologies, cycle life comparisons may vary depending on the discharge rate and depth of discharge used.